Project Report For Lentils or Daal mil

 Modestly, taking the national consumption standard of 2.8 kg and taking into consideration the overall population of 365 lakhs in this region, the requirement for pulses is approximated at 1.02.000 tonnes/year.

-Northeastern region has no structured dal milling function.
-In rural areas dal milling is often performed in rice hullers.
-In neighboring areas of West Bengal, raw dal is usually stored in unit, and milled dal rejoins the north-eastern states.
+The northeastern region has no structured dal milling function.
+In rural areas, dal milling is often performed in rice hullers.
+In neighbouring areas of West Bengal, raw dal is usually stored in the unit, and milled dal rejoins the northeastern states.

-The overall output of pulses in the north-eastern region is approximately 85,000 tons in an year, claiming that 80 percent of this amount is available for dal milling, that perhaps the new small units handle 15 percent of the accessible dal, there’s really room for setting up more than 15 tiny units with a yearly milling capability of 700 tonnes.
+The overall output of pulses in the north-eastern region is approximately 85,000 tons in a year, claiming that 80 per cent of this amount is available for dal milling, that perhaps the new small units handle 15 per cent of the accessible dal, there’s really room for setting up more than 15 tiny units with a yearly milling capability of 700 tonnes.